Reach out now to receive a discount on a 2025 CEP assessment or advisory project.

 There are a lot of interesting data in the recent Benchmarking Foundation Evaluation Practices report, co-authored by the Center for Effective Philanthropy and the Center for Evaluation Innovation.
 There is useful, practical information on how foundations structure their evaluation operations, how much they spend on evaluation, the kinds of evaluations they commission, and so forth.
 Great stuff.

 But some findings give me pause.
 Perhaps the most sobering statistic in the report is that very few foundations consistently share their evaluations with their grantees, other foundations, or the public.
-Only 28 percent share their evaluations “quite a bit or a lot” with their grantees. inline And that drops to 17 percent for sharing with other foundations, and only 14 percent for sharing with the general public.
+Only 28 percent share their evaluations “quite a bit or a lot” with their grantees.
+And that drops to 17 percent for sharing with other foundations, and only 14 percent for sharing with the general public.

 Really?
 Why are we not sharing the lessons from the evaluations we commission?